 The faculty supports all pupils with identified learning/physical difficulties to access KS3 programmes of study.
 The majority of pupils show good progress in most core curriculum areas from KS2 to KS4.

 A wide range of clubs and activities are provided at lunchtime to support and develop basic literacy and numeracy skills.
 In addition a paired/shared reading scheme involving parents and school operates for year 7 pupils, and a year 10 Buddy Reading scheme operates for year 7 and 8 pupils.
-Pupils with physical or social difficulties are catered for through Socially Speaking and PE Skills clubs at lunchtime.
+Pupils with physical or social difficulties are catered for through Socially Speaking, PE Skills, Cycle Repair and Craft clubs.

 How will our pupils be assessed?